 "When they give bad, conflicted advice, they should be held liable, and they're not," says Mercer Bullard, a law professor at the University of Mississippi.
 "Unless they're a fiduciary, it's very difficult to win that case."

 A lobby group for the securities industry, the Securities Industry and Financial Markets Association, is trying to kill the rule, which was proposed by the Labor Department.
 It fears officials there lack expertise about the brokerage industry and will write the rule in a way that will make it too costly for brokers to help clients with small accounts.

 Brokers are especially busy dispensing advice when people change jobs or retire and have the option of rolling over 401(k) accounts into IRAs, products that the Labor Department oversees.
 Investors transferred $350 billion into IRAs in 2013, a 45 percent jump in four years, according to researcher Cerulli Associates.
 Switching to one allows them to choose among many more funds and investment products than is typically available in a 401(k).
 But a 2013 study by a congressional auditor found that such moves were often a mistake because they can trigger high fees and commissions, and many investors are confused about the costs.

 "If people want me to design a building for them, I don't expect them to know how to do that," says Meadows, 63.
-"Why would I tell someone who is my broker how to do his job?"

 For Bernardo, the single mom, the hurt keeps getting worse.